cassaundra/col/README.md

 jkl
 ```

-Because any column may modify another column's stack, there are really no assurances of immutability or privacy.
-In "traditional" programming, this would be terrifying, but it's an intentional design choice here.
-By not restricting the accessibility of memory *but* still defining clear associations between instruction sets and their memory, interesting solutions emerge.
-Furthermore, "functions" (instruction sets) may have memory that persists longer than a single call.
+An interpreter is currently being written in Rust.

+## Theory

 `col` is not designed to to be a "good" programming language.
-It's nothing more than a fun experiment that encourages the programmer to break out of traditional habits and invent alternative ways of solving problems.
-I hope you enjoy playing around with it :)

-I'm in the process of writing an interpreter in Rust.
+Instead, it attempts to disrupt typical programming paradigms enough that an experienced programmer may have to stop and think periodically.
+Here are a couple of the main points regarding its implications:

+There aren't clear assurances of immutability or privacy as any column may read and/or modify another column's stack.
+In traditional programming, this would be dangerous, but it's an intentional design choice in `col`.
+The accessibility of memory is unrestricted, but there are still clearly defined associations between instructions sets and their memory.

+Furthermore, "functions" (instruction sets) may have memory that persists longer than a single execution.
+The programmer may choose to clear the memory stack as if it's scoped, or allow it to persist through future calls, or a hybrid of both.
+As a result, the line between persistent and ephemeral memory is blurred.

 ## Specification